Mad Not Mad: Reissue

-The album was re-released in the United Kingdom, in October 2010 by Virgin Records featuring rare bonus content.
-The reissue was a 3-disc set which comprises a 14-track CD with the original album digitally remastered from the original 1/2" mix tapes; alongside three bonus single remixes and '(Waiting For) The Ghost Train'; a bonus 10-track CD including demos of all the album's singles and their respective B-sides; plus a bonus DVD containing all the music videos for the singles as well as live performances from five BBC TV shows.
+The album was re-released in the United Kingdom in October 2010 by Virgin Records featuring rare bonus content.
+The reissue was a 3-disc set which comprises a 14-track CD with the original album digitally remastered from the 1/2" mix tapes; alongside three bonus single remixes and '(Waiting For) The Ghost Train'; a bonus 10-track CD including demos of all the album's singles and their respective B-sides; plus a bonus DVD containing all the music videos for the singles as well as live performances from five BBC TV shows.
 It also features liner notes written by comedian and Madness fan, Phill Jupitus.